LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 The expected time to respond is also available for the agent, so it is clear to him when the consumer is expecting his reply.

-The configuration of [Special Occasions](https://developers.liveperson.com/account-configuration-special-occasions-overview.html) allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the LiveEngage UI, for example, working hours during public holidays.
+The configuration of [Special Occasions](https://developers.liveperson.com/account-configuration-special-occasions-overview.html) allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the Conversational Cloud UI, for example, working hours during public holidays.
 The expected behavior on the visitor side as far as automatic messages and time to response is exactly the same as Workdays.
 **Note**: Special occasions do not modify hours of operation defined by Workdays, but instead override them.

 **See limitations, clarifications and best practices for** [**working hours management**](contact-center-management-messaging-operations-working-hours-management-best-practices.html)**.**